WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.9 ###
 * Fix a PHP notice on new sermon creation
+* Fix sermon date not saving on first save

 ### 2.8 ###
 * Add better support for templating plugins (Elementor and Visual Composer, to mention some)